Learn More About Your USCIS Case

 You probably have a case with USCIS if you have applied for a green card, an immigrant visa, citizenship, or work visa.
 Here you will find answers to commonly asked questions, like how to check your USCIS case status, which forms to file, fixing delays in your case, and contacting USCIS.

 EB2 stands for "Employment-Based Second Preference Category."
 Learn everything you need to get an EB2 Green Card or EB2 Visa.
+In this article, we'll tell you everything you need to know for a basic understanding of the process.

 Which form did you file?